MenelauseZzw/data_and_evaluation/README.md

 ### How to use the code

-To get the ROC curves and angular errors, use the exmaple script [eval.sh](src_evaluation/eval.sh).
-The input will be the reconstructed tree in H5 file and groundtruth in XML file.
-[IO2.py](src_evaluation/IO2.py) is for reading from and writing to these files.
+To obtain the ROC and angular error curves, use the exmaple script [eval.sh](src_evaluation/eval.sh).
+The input will be the reconstructed tree in H5 format and groundtruth in XML format.
 The output will be the average measure over the 15 volumes and saved in a file named "***Average.csv".
-This file includes the following variables.
+This file contains the following variables.

 To generate the "On whole tree" ROC curve,
 ```